 - Claim and Response: The first step in the process is for a claimant to submit a claim to arbitration.
 This is where they state why they believe that arbitration would be appropriate and what the grounds are for the dispute.
 The respondent will then file a response to the claim, alleging their defenses and why they believe differently.
 These will serve as the basis for understanding the dispute.

 - Limited Discovery: Unlike litigation, the discovery process in NAR arbitration is particularly limited.
 The parties can request the arbitrator order that the other party provides evidence or subpoena evidence from a third party, but this is up to the arbitrator’s discretion.

 - Evidence Exchange: Regardless of what discovery was allowed, the parties are still usually required to exchange a witness and exhibit list before the arbitration hearing.

-- Hearing: In some cases, the hearing will take place at the property in question.
+- Hearing: In some cases, the hearing will take place at the property rights in question.
 The arbitrator will hear testimony from the parties and listen to the evidence presented.
 Each party will be given the chance to present their case.

 - Award: After the hearing, the arbitrator will review the case and decide based on the evidence presented.
 This will usually either be a finding that a realtor did violate their ethical duties or that the claim was not founded.
 If the realtor did violate a code of ethics, they will likely have to pay the claimant.